-Cummins Inc. announced Oct.
-16 that it earned a prestigious award for customer satisfaction in the J.D.
+Cummins Inc. announced Tuesday, Oct.
+16, that it has earned a prestigious award for customer satisfaction in the J.D.
 Power and Associates 2007 Heavy-Duty Truck Engine/Transmission Customer Satisfaction Study.
 Cummins received the award for highest customer satisfaction with heavy-duty diesel engines in the “vocational” segment.
 The Cummins ISX and ISM make up almost all of the Cummins engine models in this segment.

 Cummins led the ranking on three engine factors affecting customer satisfaction, leading the vocational segment on performance, cost of ownership and warranty.
 The vocational segment is defined as heavy-duty trucks operating with rugged trailer or body types such as dump trucks, concrete mixers, garbage/refuse trucks, lowboy and logging trailers, cranes, utility trucks, wreckers and other related trailers and bodies.
 It typically involves rugged business environments such as construction, sanitation/refuse, forestry, mining and utility services.

 “The ISX and ISM heavy-duty diesel engines consistently deliver the performance, low cost of ownership and reliability that our growing customer base has come to expect from Cummins engines,” says Ed Pence, vice president and general manager of Cummins’ heavy-duty engine business, based in Columbus, Ind.
 “I believe this terrific award recognizes that customers can depend on Cummins to do what we say we will do and deliver products that meet or exceed their expectations.”